Benazir Bhutto: Leader of the Opposition (1990–1993)

-Second term as Prime Minister (1993–1996)
+Prime Minister (1993–1996)

 In the October 1993 general election, the PPP won the most seats, although it fell short of an outright majority, with 86 seats.
 Sharif's new party, the Pakistan Muslim League (Nawaz), came second with 73 seats.
 The PPP performed extremely well in Bhutto's native province, Sindh, and rural Punjab, while the PML-N was strongest in industrial Punjab and the largest cities such as Karachi, Lahore and Rawalpindi.
 Bhutto was again prime minister, but this time had a weaker parliamentary mandate than she had had in 1988.
 She was officially sworn in on 19 October 1993.

 Realising the threat to her premiership posed by an unsympathetic president, Bhutto ensured that a PPP member, Farooq Leghari, was nominated and duly elected to the presidency in November.
 Zardari was freed from prison after Bhutto returned to office in 1993.
 During her second term, Bhutto appointed both her husband and mother to her cabinet.
 The former was appointed investment minister, chief of the Intelligence Bureau, director-general of the Federal Investigation Agency, and chair of the new Environment Protection Council.
 She gave him a monopoly on the country's gold imports, a post that earned him $10 million, which he deposited in an Indian bank.
 Allen suggested that measures like these reflected how Bhutto had "given up on all her previous ideals and simply caved into the culture of corruption—indeed excelled in it, as she had excelled in so many other areas".

-John Burns, a journalist from The New York Times, investigated the business transactions of Bhutto and his wife, exposing the scale of their corruption.
+John Burns, a journalist from The New York Times, investigated the business transactions of Bhutto and her husband, exposing the scale of their corruption.
 By 1996, their takings through these various deals were estimated at $1.5 billion.
 A subsequent inquiry by Pakistan's Accountability Bureau found that in that year, Bhutto, her husband, and her mother only declared assets totaling $1.2 million, leaving out the extensive foreign accounts and properties that they possessed.
 Despite their significant earnings, the couple did not pay the amount of tax owed; between 1993 and 1994, Bhutto paid no income tax at all.
 In 1996, Transparency International ranked Pakistan as the world's second most corrupt country.

 Bhutto ordered the construction of a new residence in Islamabad; it covered 110 acres of ground and cost $50 million to construct.
 In 1993, Bhutto declared that her family burial ground would be converted into an official mausoleum and would undergo significant expansion.
 She dropped the first architect she employed to do the job after deciding that she wanted a more Islamic design; she replaced him with Waqar Akbar Rizvi, instructing him to visit the tombs of Mustafa Kemal Atatürk and Ruhollah Khomeini for inspiration.
 In 1995, Zardari purchased a fifteen-bedroom country house at Rockwood in Surrey, southern England; to hide evidence of ownership, he obtained the property through companies based in the Isle of Man.
 She spent much of her second term abroad, making 24 foreign trips during its first twelve months.